Open-Systems-Pharmacology/Itraconazole-Model/Evaluation/Input/Content/Section2.2_Data.md

 ### 2.2.2 Clinical data

-A literature search was performed to collect available clinical data on itraconazole and its metabolite in adults.
+A literature search was performed to collect available clinical data on itraconazole and its metabolites in adults.
 The itraconazole model was built and verified using various clinical studies, covering a dosing range of 100 to 200 mg with different formulations (solution *vs.* capsule), administered under fasting conditions or together with food.

 The following dosing senarios were simulated and compared to respective data: